alphagov/spotlight/README.md

 - `grunt jasmine_node` executes shared and server Jasmine tests in Node.js
 - `grunt jasmine` executes shared and client Jasmine tests in PhantomJS
 - `grunt shell:cheapseats` executes feature tests using [cheapseats][]
+- `grunt test:functional` executes functional tests using [nightwatch][https://github.com/beatfactor/nightwatch]

+##### Functional tests #####
+As part of the CI (travis) `grunt test:functional:ci` is run.
+This spins up an instance of spotlight, phantomjs, and nightwtach to run the tests in a headless environment.

+To assist with debugging the functional tests can also be run in a selenium webdriver using the following command `grunt test:functional:selenium`

 [cheapseats]: https://github.com/alphagov/cheapseats